The most advanced NGS amplicon sequencing technology for targeted DNA and RNA seq

-CleanPlex® technology is an ultra-high amplicon-based target enrichment technology for targeted sequencing (amplicon sequencing as opposed to hybrid capture-based sequencing).
+CleanPlex® is an ultra-scalable and ultra-sensitive NGS amplicon sequencing technology.
 It features a highly advanced proprietary multiplex PCR primer design algorithm, an exceptionally uniform multiplex PCR amplification chemistry and an innovative, patented background cleaning chemistry.
-Together, they allow CleanPlex Ready-to-Use and Custom NGS Panels to break the limits of existing PCR amplicon-based and hybrid capture-based target enrichment technologies.
+Together, they allow CleanPlex Ready-to-Use and Custom NGS Panels to break the limits of traditional amplicon-based and hybrid capture-based target enrichment technologies.

 - Super high amplification uniformity and super low PCR background noise (more accurate variant calling or less sequencing cost)

 - Single-tube and 3-hour workflow with minimal hands-on time (easy automation)